waiwera/waiwera/doc/user/setup_time.rst

 Using adaptive time-stepping
 ----------------------------

-Another approach to finding steady-state solutions is to solve the usual transient conservation equations using :ref:`adaptive_time_stepping`, using the :ref:`backwards_euler` time-stepping method, without limiting the time step size, and letting the time stepper run until a very large time step size has been achieved.
-As the time step size :math:`\Delta t` increases, it gradually reduces the left-hand side time derivative term in equation :eq:`beuler`, until at very large time step sizes it is effectively zero.
+The usual approach to finding steady-state solutions is to solve the transient conservation equations using :ref:`adaptive_time_stepping`, using the :ref:`backwards_euler` time-stepping method, without limiting the time step size, and letting the time stepper run until a very large time step size has been achieved.
+As the time step size :math:`\Delta t^n` increases, it gradually reduces the left-hand side time derivative term in equation :eq:`beuler`, until at very large time step sizes it is effectively zero.

 This approach has the advantage that it usually still converges to the steady-state solution, even if it is started from an initial condition that is not close to the solution.
 The time-stepping process can be seen as effectively an outer iteration procedure that drives the problem from being transient to steady-state.